palmcivet7/cross-chain-identity/README.md

 ## Overview

-`CCIDSender.sol` inherits the functionality from Everest's `EverestConsumer.sol`, and Chainlink's `IRouterClient.sol` and `Client.sol` to send the KYC status of a queried address in the form of a string across chains to `CCIDReceiver.sol` which inherits functionality from `CCIPReceiver.sol`.
+`CCIDSender.sol` inherits the functionality from Everest's `EverestConsumer.sol`, and Chainlink's `IRouterClient.sol` and `Client.sol` to send the KYC status of a queried address in the form of a string across chains to `CCIDReceiver.sol` which inherits functionality from `CCIPReceiver.sol` and `Client.sol`.

 The three possible results are: